xnie/rlearner/README.md

 With `e` being some mean-zero noise.

-The R-learner estimates the hetereogeneous treatment effect `tau(X)`.
+The R-learner estimates the heterogeneous treatment effect `tau(X)`.

 To install this package in R, run the following commands: